 Final thoughts on the Fern and Speakeasy comparison

 Your choice of SDK generator shapes how developers interact with your API.
-Fern produces idiomatic, hierarchically structured code that feels native to each language ecosystem—easier to read, navigate, and maintain as your API grows.
-By treating documentation as a code artifact, Fern ensures your reference docs and SDKs stay in sync automatically.
-If you need mobile support, frontend-optimized SDKs, or self-hosted generation, Fern covers those requirements.
+Fern produces idiomatic, hierarchically structured code that feels native to each language ecosystem, making it easier to read, traverse, and maintain as your API grows.
+By treating documentation as a code artifact, Fern keeps your reference docs and SDKs in sync automatically.
+If you need mobile support, frontend-optimized SDKs, or self-hosted generation, Fern is an ideal choice.

 FAQ

-When should I consider switching from Speakeasy to Fern?
+When should you consider switching from Speakeasy to Fern?